Robert Trujillo

-Roberto Agustín Miguel Santiago Samuel Trujillo Veracruz (/truːˈhiːjoʊ/; born October 23, 1964) is an American musician who has been the bassist for heavy metal band Metallica since 2003.
+Roberto Agustín Miguel Santiago Samuel Trujillo Veracruz (/truːˈhiːjoʊ/; born October 23, 1964) is an American musician, best known as the fourth and current bassist for heavy metal band Metallica.
 He first rose to prominence as the bassist of crossover thrash band Suicidal Tendencies from 1989 to 1995, while also collaborating with Suicidal Tendencies frontman Mike Muir for funk metal supergroup Infectious Grooves.
 After leaving Suicidal Tendencies, he performed with Ozzy Osbourne, Jerry Cantrell, and heavy metal band Black Label Society.
-Trujillo joined Metallica in 2003 and is the band's longest-serving bassist.
+Trujillo joined Metallica in 2003, replacing the band's longtime third bassist, Jason Newsted.
+Trujillo is the band's longest-serving bassist.
 He was inducted to the Rock and Roll Hall of Fame as a member of Metallica in 2009.

 Life and career

 Early life

 Roberto Agustín Miguel Santiago Samuel Trujillo Veracruz was born in Santa Monica, California, on October 23, 1964.
 He is of Mexican and Native American descent.
-He grew up in Culver City, California, where his father was a teacher at Culver City High School.
+He grew up in Culver City, California.
 Trujillo gained an interest in music during his childhood; his mother was a huge fan of soul music, particularly musicians like Marvin Gaye, James Brown, and Sly and the Family Stone.
 Trujillo stated that "Jaco [Pastorius] was my hero growing up", and that the jazz bassist changed his view of what the instrument could play: "Hearing him was like hearing Eddie Van Halen doing "Eruption" for the first time: You thought, 'What instrument is that?'
 I loved jazz fusion and branched out from there.
 But Jaco had an edge that far exceeded his jazz persona.
 He was funk, he was rock, he was soul.
 And his whole attitude was punk."
 He began playing in "a lot of backyard party bands", playing music by Black Sabbath, Ozzy Osbourne, Rush, and Led Zeppelin.
 He went to jazz school when he was 19 with the intention of becoming a studio musician, but he maintained his passion for rock and metal.